Medication Aide Program

 Is there a resource for more information regarding TULIP?

-How long should it take to receive a response from TULIP Support?
+How long should it take to receive a response from TULIP Help Desk?

-Answer: TULIP Support is receiving a large volume of emails and the wait time for a response can be weeks.
+TULIP Help Desk is receiving a large volume of emails and the wait time for a response can be weeks.

 Who do I contact if I have questions about information I need to enter into an application?

-Answer: For questions about the application process, use the following contacts:
+For questions about the application process, use the following contact:

 Is there any training available regarding the new TULIP credentialing system?

-Beginning August 1, 2021, HHSC will conduct fingerprint based criminal history checks on medication aides who apply to renew their permit.
+Effective Aug.
+1, 2021, HHSC conducts fingerprint based criminal history checks on medication aides who apply to renew their permit.

 Prior to renewal, the medication aide will be notified of the fingerprinting requirement via mail or email.
 If the medication aide attempts to renew prior to their renewal month, the renewal will not be processed until fingerprinting is completed.

 Fingerprints must be submitted through the Department of Public Safety’s vendor.
-Find a list of locations and information about scheduling an appointment for fingerprinting.
+Find a list of locations and information to schedule an appointment for fingerprinting.
 To obtain the require service code, email the Medication Aide Program.

 Provider Letter 2021-15 (PDF) provides complete information on the implementation of the fingerprint based criminal history checks.
 If you have any questions about this communication, email the credentialing section or call 512-438-2025.